mununki/practice-react-hooks/README.md

-# Practice of the React Hooks - How to replace the React Reduxt
+# Practice of the React Hooks - How to replace the React Redux

 This is a tiny example using the React Hooks working like React Redux.